-Compared to the 1914 issue, the 1915 Cracker Jack baseball cards are a piece of cake.
-Unlike the debut issue when the cards were only available inside sticky boxes of candied popcorn and peanuts, the ’15 CJ’s could be had by sending in for what amounted to proofs of purchase.
+It’s not like they’re piled high at your local card shop, but compared to the 1914 issue, the 1915 Cracker Jack baseball cards are a piece of cake.
+Unlike the debut issue when the cards were only available inside sticky boxes of candied popcorn and peanuts, the the ’15s could be had by sending in for what amounted to proofs of purchase.
 You had to eat a lot of it, but sending in for a set was something a lot of kids (and presumably adults) did.

-Today, the cards from both sets are extremely popular but it’s that second year issue that average collectors and newcomers can latch onto without fabulous wealth.
+Today, the cards from both sets are extremely popular but it’s that second year issue that average collectors and newcomers often gravitate to because of availability and cost.

-Clarke was an Iowa farm boy who became one of the most well-known baseball figures in the first quarter of the 20th century.
-Clarke’s card can get a little pricey.
-Try a “2” at around $200.
+The Hall of Famer was an Iowa farm boy who became one of the most well-known baseball figures in the first quarter of the 20th century.

-.
 His largely forgettable playing career was spent entirely in the 19th century but Connie Mack was still managing (though not very well) in 1950 at age 88.
 Mack had already captured three World Series championships with the Philadelphia A’s by the time his 1915 Cracker Jack card was issued (he’d win two more).
-Remarkably, $275 should buy you a VG example.
-Just a great card to have in your collection.

-He’s not in the Hall of Fame but in 1981, baseball historians named Hal Chase as one of the greatest 100 players in history.
-His 1915 Cracker Jack card is less than $200 in very good condition.
+He’s not in the Hall of Fame but in 1981, baseball historians named Chase as one of the greatest 100 players in history.